marco-willi/camera-trap-data-pipeline/README.md

 ## Upload Data to Zooniverse

-The following steps are required to upload new data to Zooniverse, including machine learning scores.
+The following steps are required to upload new data to Zooniverse.
 The following codes show an example for processing RUA data.
-If no machine learning scores are required one can skip to 'Split/Batch Manifest' after 'Compress Images'.
+These are the steps:

+1. Compress Images (Zooniverse has a size limit)
+2. Generate Manifest (a file containing all info for the Zooniverse upload)
+3. Create Machine Lerning File for Model Input (Optional - create input for machine classifier)
+4. Generate new Predictions (Optional - run a machine classifier)
+5. Split/Batch Manifest (Optional - Zooniverse recommends not to use too large batches at once)
+6. Upload Manifest

+The optional steps can simply be skipped.

 ### Compress Images